lee-m9/js/README.md

 # Ja-Ja-Script
 (JaJa Ding Ding - by fire saga)

-# Some TOXICS (topics) there & some ALGOS (u know what it is :-p) here
-should most probably make ur day
+Some topics here & some ALGOS there should most probably make ur day